 Travis Walton's case is often cited as one of the "best" because of the multiple witnesses who never recanted.
 There is not one scrap of evidence for a flying saucer and alien abduction other than witness testimony.
 Travis and Mike are lying to the world and gaslighting their former coworkers, their friends, and the hosts of various podcasts and conferences.
 Two of the innocent witnesses are dead.
 Of the remaining three, Ken Peterson's status is unknown, John Goulette insists Travis has never lied to him, and Steve Pierce has realized it was all a hoax.

-After I wrote Mike's ex-wife's story, he ranted at me about getting custody of their kids.
+After I wrote Mike's ex-wife's story, Mike's response was to discredit her by ranting at me about how he got custody of their kids.
 That was his reaction to accusations of being a wife-beater and a scheming gaslighting hoaxer - not denials, but anger over his divorce being allegedly misrepresented.
 I had to prompt him to remember to deny the rest.
 Meanwhile, Travis is careful to only ever engage with friendly hosts and fans.

 Multiple well-known personalities in ufology continue to believe, support, and platform Travis Walton.
 I don't understand how a man bears such a stain on his conscience.
 Travis may have been merely an obnoxious prankster as a young man, but as an old one he's something much, much worse.